Skjoldrun/Skjoldrun.github.io/docs/csharp/alertmails-oulook-html-template.md

 }
 ```

 As you can see, the Tokens get replaced at building the `mailMessage.Body`.
-Calling this method will enrich the subject and body with muliple informations which come in handy for analysing a certain alert or mailed exception.
+Calling this method will enrich the subject and body with multiple informations which come in handy for analyzing a certain alert or mailed exception.
 I wanted to have the parameters to be optional to let the user not have to worry about them, as long as he/she doesn't needs them.

 The other Methods then differ in not using the HTML template and only send plain text messages to keep the mail as light as possible.